MichaelHDesigns/Hodl-Cash/src/leveldb/doc/impl.md

 level-0 to level-1 specially: a level-0 compaction may pick more than one level-0 file in case some of these files overlap each other.

-A compaction merges the contents of the picked files to produce a sequence of level-(L+1) files.
+A compaction hodlcashs the contents of the picked files to produce a sequence of level-(L+1) files.
 We switch to producing a new level-(L+1) file after the current output file has reached the target file size (2MB).
 We also switch to a new output file when the key range of the current output file has grown enough